 Wash your buckets and containers with any dish-washing liquid, using a little bleach if needed to remove the built-up scum.
 Containers and frogs can also go in the dishwasher.

-Pre-treatments and Cut-Flower Foods: We use several products on our farm at an added expense and trouble.
+Pre-treatments and Cut-Flower Foods: We use several products on our farm at an added expense and labor.
 We do it because it makes a difference in the vase life of our flowers.
 Pre-treatment does not replace fresh cut-flower food.
 Food is the next step after pre-treatment.

 • Fresh Cut-Flower Food is what goes in the final vase after any necessary pre-treatments.
-Flower food does make a difference.
+Flower food makes a difference.
 If you have used it with no visible results, chances are good that the stems were clogged from dry shipping.
 When the stems are clogged, they do not drink and get the benefit of the food.
 Flower varieties that have gone the dry shipping route are chosen by importing growers because those flowers can survive without water for many days, so we don’t even realize they are not drinking.
-Flower food provides nutrition to keep flowers colored up and to continue opening, biocide to help prevent bacteria from developing and a ph balancer that helps to prevent air bubbles that causes clogged stems.
+Flower food provides nutrition to keep flowers colored up and to continue opening, biocide to help prevent bacteria from developing, and a ph balancer that helps to prevent air bubbles that cause clogged stems.
 Homegrown flowers drink lots of water and benefit from having food to live.

-In a nutshell: harvest at the right time, into clean containers, pre-treated where indicated and then use flower food in the vase.
+In a nutshell: harvest at the right time, into clean containers, pre-treated where indicated, and then use flower food in the vase.

-Don’t just grow great flowers; have near perfect blooms that last a long time in a vase.
+Don’t just grow great flowers; have near-perfect blooms that last a long time in a vase.